BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 var mapPointsX = terrain.mapSubX;   // the passed map number of points on width at terrain construction time var mapPointsZ = terrain.mapSubZ;   // the passed map number of points on height at terrain construction time

+var camera = terrain.camera;        // the camera the terrain is linked to.
+By default, the scene active camera
 ```

 ## Advanced Terrain